oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2019-today`
-**Researcher, consultant**.
+**Researcher, consultant & writer**.
 Consultation work for organizations interested in Fab Labs, Makerspaces and (Community) Innovation Spaces.
 Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)". *Self-employed.*

 `2020-2023`
 **Lab Manager at Bochum Makerspace.** I was deputy general manager of [RUB-Makerspace](https://makerspace.rub.de) as well as lab leader for the Digital Lab and the Plastics Lab.
 RUB-Makerspace is a 2000sqm innovation space with a team of about 16 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.